 Explore tools and other essentials for garden maintenance in the collection:

 Ponds and wildlife

 Check the water level in ponds and water features regularly.
-A lot of water can be lost through evaporation.
+Ponds can lose a lot of water through evaporation.
 Top up if necessary.

 Thin out oxygenating weeds so that they occupy around a third of the water volume.

 Look out for dragonflies and damselflies this month.
 Your pond should be full of life at this time of the year.

 For a flourishing garden in July, shop the collection.